Economist watching guide

 Terminal, interface, context, voice, and permissions

 This is the operational core.
-Economists do not need to become terminal people, but they do need to understand paths, tool approvals, context windows, compaction, voice input, and permission boundaries.
+Economists do not need to become terminal wizards, but they do need to understand paths, tool approvals, context windows, compaction, voice input, and permission boundaries.

 49:33-56:53